Optimal decay rate for the 2-D compressible Oldroyd-B and Hall-MHD model: Optimal time decay rate for the compressible Oldroyd-B model

 It follows from \eqref{ineq13}-\eqref{ineq16} that

 which implies that

 We thus complete the proof of Proposition \ref{prop1}. \end{proof}

-By virtue of the standard method, one can not obtain the optimal decay rate.
+By virtue of the time weighted energy estimate and the improved Fourier splitting method, one can not obtain the optimal decay rate.
 However, we can obtain a weak result as follow. \begin{prop} Under the condition in Proposition \ref{prop1}, then there exists a constant $C$ such that

 and

 \end{prop} \begin{proof} Define $S(t)=\{\xi:|\xi|^2\leq C_2(1+t)^{-1}\}$ where the constant $C_2$ will be chosen later on.
 Using Schonbek's strategy, we split the phase space into two time-dependent domain: